Soup for One (soundtrack)

-Soup for One is the soundtrack album to the movie Soup for One by American R&B band Chic et al., released by Mirage Records in 1982.
+Soup for One is the soundtrack album to the movie Soup for One produced by American R&B band Chic, and released by Mirage Records in 1982.
 The album reached number 168 on the Billboard 200 albums chart and number 42 on the R&B chart.
-Besides three previously released tracks, Chic's "I Want Your Love" from 1978 album C'est Chic, Sister Sledge's "Let's Go On Vacation" from 1980s Love Somebody Today and "Jump, Jump" from Debbie Harry's KooKoo, the album contains five songs specifically written and produced by Bernard Edwards and Nile Rodgers for the movie.
+Besides three previously released tracks; Chic's "I Want Your Love" from their 1978 album C'est Chic, Sister Sledge's "Let's Go On Vacation" from their 1980 album Love Somebody Today and "Jump Jump" from Debbie Harry's 1981 album KooKoo, the album contains five songs specifically written and produced by Bernard Edwards and Nile Rodgers for the movie.